 Through active contraction of the lymphangiones and restricted back flow of lymph due to the lymph vales, the lymph is transported in proximal direction through the lymph vessels and through lymph nodes.

-Every day the lymphatic system takes up approximately 10 liters of interstitial fluid.
+Every day the lymphatic system takes up approximately 10 litres of interstitial fluid.

 If the lymphatic drainage is intact, the initial lymph vessels, vessels with blind ends and windowed openings, transport the lymph fluid from the interstitial spaces.